-As an engineer, it is essential that we should know the basics of the properties of metals.
+As an engineer, we must know the basics of the properties of metals.
 This helps in choosing the right metal for different applications.
 So let us learn more about the properties of metals in this article.
 At the end of this article, you will get a link for Properties of metals PDF, which you can download for your future reference.